The non-refundable application fee is $65.

 To be admitted, a 3.0 GPA is preferred.
 However, all applicants are considered based on a holistic analysis of their application.
+Eligibility is based on May 31st degree conferred graduates.
+If you need to take a summer class, you are ineligible for Fall.
 Applicants must submit a GRE or MAT score if their overall GPA is 2.5 or below; GRE or MAT scores are strongly encouraged for applicants with GPA between 2.51 and 2.99.

 Students with promising academic performance.

 Applicants with professional and volunteer experience related to the field of social work.

 Career changers with solid rationale and clear plans to practice social work.